 If you are an MD student and you are concerned about mistreatment by faculty or staff or you have concerns about your learning environment here at UBC or other institutions you may contact me directly.

 “As Associate Dean for the MD program, I am deeply committed to building a culture of trust and respect between learners and faculty, eliminating mistreatment of learners and building a safe and supportive learning environment.
-I work with student leadership to ensure that our program is administered in a transparent and mutually beneficial way, through consultation, collaboration and sharing information.
-My purpose is to empower and inspire the next generation of physicians to find the meaning and joy in the privileged work of providing patient-centered care”.
+I work with student leadership to ensure that our program is administered in a transparent and mutually beneficial way, through consultation and collaboration”.
+Along with Nick Steel, we co-chair the UGME Learning Environment Advisory Council.

 Associate Dean, Graduate and Postdoctoral Education